codecypher/LearnAI/Level-0/ml/data_prep.md

 Both approaches give you the same result.

+### Inconsistent Data Entry

+TODO: This will most likely vary

+### Inconsistent Formatting

+The data you have selected may not be in the format that is needed which includes: format adjustments, correct inconsistencies, and handle errors in variables.

 ### Handle Missing Values

-There are various ways of dealing with missing values and it is likely that we will need to determine which method is right for a task at hand on a case-by-case basis [10] [14].
+There are various ways of dealing with missing values and it is likely that we will need to determine which method is right for a task at hand on a case-by-case basis [9], [10], [22], [29].

+Missing data can happen due to forgotten to store, inappropriate data handling, inefficient data entry at the ground level, etc.

 The removal of samples or dropping of feature columns may not feasible because we might lose too much valuable data.

 We can use interpolation techniques to estimate the missing values from the other training samples in the dataset.

+There are various methods [29]:

+1. Fill with constant values ​​(0, 1, 2, etc.)

+2. Use statistical methods such as mean / median.

+3. Using values ​​from other data (such as values ​​from previous or subsequent data)

+4. Creating a predictive model to estimate the missing values.

 One of the most common interpolation techniques is _mean imputation_ where we simply replace the missing value by the mean value of the entire feature column.